 You might think you know everything there is to know about running a business and a kitchen, but it never hurts to gain advice and perspective from someone who is currently where you want to eventually be.

 Read As Many Business And Entrepreneur Books As Possible

 A common mistake among new food truck owners is not knowing enough about running a business, managing or being a leader in general.
-While you have to learn some of those tactics on the job (and everyone’s style is different), you can help increase your chances of succeeding by learning in the form of reading as many business and entrepreneur books as possible.
+While you have to learn some of those tactics on the job (and everyone’s style is different), you can help increase your chances of succeeding.
+Learn in the form of reading as many business and entrepreneur books as possible.

 If you don’t want to read books, then read articles.
-If you don’t want to read articles, then listen to podcasts.
+Don’t want to read articles?
+Then listen to podcasts.
 If you don’t want to listen to podcasts, then go to conferences and network.
 The point being, you need to study and learn from successful business owners and entrepreneurs before you dive into this industry head first (and unprepared).